escherize/memory-whole/README.md

                     is null order by start_time limit 10" "boo"]))
 ;;=> [[10 20] [90 142] [13 129] [63 162] [25 172] [73 180] [5 186] [73 150] [92 187] [77 146]]

-(mapv :arguments
-      (mem/select ["select id, arguments from calls where name = ? and exception is null order by start_time limit 10" "boo"]))

 ```